mpalmer79/VeriFlow/docs/build.md

 - streaming upload hashing and storage
 - record-level managed file cleanup
 - audit chain verification endpoint
+- inline preview UX for PDF / PNG / JPEG
+- range request support on the content endpoint
+- record-scoped evidence summary
+- org-scoped storage inventory endpoint

-Your job in Phase 5 is to improve evidence usability, lifecycle policy, and operational maturity without breaking the current architecture.
+Your job in Phase 6 is to improve access control, retention/cleanup operations, accessibility, and browser/app security posture without breaking the current architecture.

 This is not a rewrite.
-This is a focused product-hardening and operational-completion pass.
+This is a focused security and operational-maturity pass.

 ==================================================
 OBJECTIVE
 ==================================================

-Implement the following Phase 5 upgrades:
+Implement the following Phase 6 upgrades:

-1. Inline evidence preview UX for upload-backed documents
+1. Short-lived signed content access flow for preview/download
-2. Retention / storage lifecycle controls and cleanup tooling
+2. Safe orphan cleanup workflow and retention-oriented storage tooling
-3. Record-scoped storage and integrity operational summary
-4. Optional range-request support for content delivery if it fits cleanly
+3. Role-based protection for admin/debug reporting routes
+4. Accessibility pass for the preview modal and related evidence UI
-5. Defensive download/preview header hardening
+5. App-wide security header / CSP hardening where appropriate
 6. Tests covering the new behavior
 7. Explicit incremental Alembic migration only if schema changes are required